Collecting your information

 Haymarket NSW 2000

-While your personal information will continue to be hosted on agency systems and transmitted to the app as needed, some personal information will be encrypted and held on your mobile phone.
+Your personal information will continue to be hosted on systems which belong to the agency that originally collected your personal information to administer the licence or credential.
+The information is transmitted from the hosting agency to the MyServiceNSW app as needed, some personal information will be encrypted and held on your mobile phone to facilitate the display of the licence or credential, when required.
 Transmission of personal information in this process will be encrypted.

 Making Business Easier